UPDATED 1/12/19: CLOSED – Check back for our 2020 workshop dates.

-Prairie Chicken Dance – Optional Extension
+Prairie Chicken Dance

-Nearby, there is the opportunity to view prairie chickens on a lek.
+For our final evening and moving, we will travel to view prairie chickens on a lek.
 At this time of year, the prairie chickens put on quite a show where we will be able to photograph the male’s Lek behavior of fighting for position on the Lek and doing their “Chicken Dance.”

-This extension will run an additional $200.
 Believe it or not, the prairie chickens are beautiful birds and it’s a special chance to shoot some fascinating behavior.

 For those who want to take a break from photographing birds or on bad weather days there are two unique and excellent museums in the area.
 “The Archway” is housed in an overpass spanning i-80 that is beautifully curated to follow the history of the Oregon Trail to modern cross-country travel.
 The other is the Stuhr Museum of the Prarie Pioneer, an architectural beauty that houses art and artifacts indoors and a photogenic railroad town and grounds outside.

 The Sandhill Crane Migration Photo Workshop tuition covers: